 Recipes contributed to the Family Reunion Cookbook

 My second cousins Susanna “Susie” Borromeo Milne and her sister Christina “Ina” Borromeo Gaston are collecting recipes from family members and compiling them into a new book which will be shared with family members (along with a photo album of past and present family members) after the grand reunion in Cebu City.
-Below are two recipes contributed by my mother Hermenegilda “Gilda” Amor Victoria Borromeo Nonnenkamp (May 31, 1922-August 26, 2015):
+Below are three recipes contributed by my late mother Hermenegilda “Gilda” Amor Victoria Borromeo Nonnenkamp (May 31, 1922-August 26, 2015):

-Peel three large apples, then cut them into small chunks.
+Peel three large apples, and then cut them into small chunks.
 Place the cut apples into a mixing bowl.
-Pour two cups of sugar over the apple chunks, then let them stand.
-Now pour two cups of flour into a bowl.
+Pour two cups of white or brown sugar over the apple chunks in your bowl, and then let them stand.
+Now pour two cups of flour into the same bowl.
 Add one teaspoon of cinnamon and one teaspoon of baking soda into the bowl as well.
 Then add the previously cut apples into the growing mixture in your bowl.
 Now add the following ingredients into your bowl: two unbeaten eggs, two teaspoons of vanilla, 3/4 cup of vegetable oil, one-half cup of nuts and finally one-half cup of raisins.
-Mix all of the ingredients in your bowl and then place into a container such as a glass pyrex to bake for 45 to 50 minutes at 350 degrees Fahrenheit in your oven.
+Add water as needed, mix all of the ingredients in your bowl and then place the mixture into a container such as a glass pyrex to bake for 45 to 50 minutes at 350 degrees Fahrenheit in your oven.